Control of deterministic breakdown to turbulence of hypersonic boundary layer with spanwise non-uniform surface temperature: Conclusions

 \section{Conclusions}

 For a transitional, Mach 6 boundary layer over a flat plate, this work determined and quantified the effectiveness of control-streaks generated through spanwise non-uniform surface temperature to stabilize first and second Mack mode, and the effect on transition to turbulence.
 For the second Mack mode fundamental resonance scenario it is shown that the control-streaks stabilize the second Mack mode, reducing the high-frequency (second Mack mode related) peaks in the skin friction coefficient.
 For control-streaks with an amplitude of approximately 4\% of the freestream speed this reduction can be up to 30\% relative to the uncontrolled configuration.
 Based on conventional streak amplitude definition and the existing literature, the control-streaks under investigation are classified as weak streaks.
 The weak control-streaks can delay transition to turbulence and for the range of configurations investigated the delay is approximately 40 to 60 times the local boundary layer thickness.
-It is also shown that the control-streaks primarily lead to a beneficial mean flow modification, and, consequently, the control method is spanwise invariant.
+The control streaks primarily produce a beneficial modification of the spanwise-mean flow, and the resulting transition delay is largely insensitive to the relative spanwise phase investigated.

 For the first Mack mode oblique breakdown, optimal (based on the existing literature) and non-optimal spanwise wavelengths of the control-streak have been investigated.
 Overall, the work showed that the weak optimal streaks can stabilize the first Mack mode, but there is no effect on transition to turbulence.
-Relative to the configuration with control-streaks wavelength approximately 3 times the fundamental wavelength of the first Mack mode, it is shown that, for the combination of Mach number and stagnation enthalpy investigated, and based on a linear scaling of the control-streaks amplitude with wall temperature spanwise variation, approximately more than 420K temperature difference between the hot and cold patches may be need to affect transition to turbulence.
+Relative to the configuration with control-streaks wavelength approximately 3 times the fundamental wavelength of the first Mack mode, it is shown that, for the combination of Mach number and stagnation enthalpy investigated, and based on a linear scaling of the control-streaks amplitude with wall temperature spanwise variation, approximately more than 420K temperature difference between the hot and cold patches may be needed to affect transition to turbulence.